Code Orange (band): Musical style and influences

-Code Orange has been considered metalcore, hardcore punk, industrial metal, alternative metal, industrial hardcore, post-hardcore, metallic hardcore, nu metal, heavy metal, hard rock, sludge metal, noise, industrial, and alternative rock.
+Code Orange has been described as many different genres throughout their discography primarily, metalcore, hardcore punk, alternative metal, industrial metal.
+They have also been described as metallic hardcore, industrial hardcore, post-hardcore, nu metal, heavy metal, sludge metal, noise, industrial, alternative rock, and grunge.

 Since formation, the band's punk style has gradually grown more abrasive and heavy metal-influenced, moving into metalcore territory by the release of their 2012 debut album Love Is Love/Return to Dust.

 In a review of their 2014 second album I Am King, Ryan Bray of Consequence placed them within the "American metalcore underground" and noted that their music stood out in exhibiting influences not just from hardcore and metal but also from indie rock, post-punk and shoegaze.
 In 2015, Brian Leak of Alternative Press celebrated Code Orange as being "at the top of their game, not to mention the hardcore scene".

 In reference to their 2017 third album Forever, Lars Gotrich of All Songs Considered described their style as "nightmarishly chaotic hardcore", stating that "there's always been an experimental underpinning to Code Orange that toys with noise and melody (and some '90s grunge)."

 According to Scott Tady of Kill Your Stereo, "Code Orange takes...hardcore/metalcore and bleeds them over with modern industrial and bleak electronics, with the occasional alternative-rock detour...creating an almost-experimental sound that's both familiar yet futuristic."

 The band has also used elements of electronica, industrial, groove metal, and hip hop.
-They cite Hatebreed, Converge, Pantera, Nine Inch Nails, Earth Crisis, Minor Threat, Black Flag Ministry and Type O Negative as influences.
+They cite Disembodied, Martyr A.D, Deadguy, Morbid Angel, Hatebreed, Converge, Pantera, Sepultura, Fear Factory, Deftones, Nine Inch Nails, Depeche Mode, Earth Crisis, Minor Threat, Black Flag Ministry, Type O Negative Chapterhouse, Ride, My Bloody Valentine, Nirvana, Alice in Chains, and the Smashing Pumpkins as influences.